Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Results

 \subsection{Numerical details}

-in this section both the iso-surface crossing method for construction of degenerate space and the adaptive source term estimation will be examined.
-In all cases the emission rate is 1 kg/min and the external wind is 2 m/sec in the east direction in neutral stability.
-Unless mentioned otherwise, the source is located at the center of $10km\times10km$ grid composed by cells of $20m\times20m$.
+Since our main interest in this section is the study of the proposed mechanism for deployment a new detector based on previous measurements, we shall focus on the relatively simple meteorological scenario and use a the same dispersion model used for the source estimation to generate the input concentrations ('synthetic data').
+In all examined cases the external wind is 2 m/sec in the east direction in neutral stability.
+Unless mentioned otherwise, the source is located at the center of $10km\times10km$ grid composed by cells of $20m\times20m$ and the emission rate of the source is $1 kg/min$.
 The Lagrangian stochastic model is used to calculate the concentration based on 400000 Lagrangian particles.

-The construction of the degenerate space at each cycle requires the specification of the stochastic noise dependency on the calculated concentration.
+As mentioned in section \ref{ADR_sectioin}, the construction of the degenerate space at each cycle requires the specification of the error dependency on the concentration.
 In order to estimate this relation a serious of 30 identical LSM operations was performed, differing by their random seeds.
 Based on these calculations, the ratio between the standard deviation and the average concentration was calculated at 7 typical points located downstream to the source position.
-This ratio, averaged over these points, is $0.15 \pm 0.14$, so $\sigma_c=0.3\times d$ can serve as an upper bound for the correct standard deviation.
-Note that taking a bit broader value for the standard deviation is not a major problem, since the fictitious points that may be included by it could be removed by the adaptive mechanism.
-On the other hand, taking a smaller value than the correct one might cause a serious problem, since recovering a ‘good point’ which was accidentally rejected is impossible.
+This ratio, averaged over these points, is $0.15 \pm 0.14$, which implies that the proportional constant should be $\kappa=0.3$.
+In addition, the fixed term in the error expression (see equation \ref{eq:nodel_measurment_discrapncy}) was taken as $\sigma_1=1E-8$.